+\Teacher Assistant

+Grades 11-12
-Teacher Assistant Grades 11-12 Prerequisite: Teacher Approval Type of Credit: EL, Pass/No Pass

-Must have teacher approval prior to signing up for this class.
+Prerequisite: Teacher Approval Type of Credit: EL, Pass/No Pass Must have teacher approval prior to signing up for this class.
+Teacher Assistant can only be taken once per semester.

-220511 - 220512 Office Assistant A & B Grades 11-12 Prerequisite: Office Approval Type of Credit: EL, Pass/No Pass

-Students will serve as receptionist for the office, answer phones when the secretary needs assistance, sort and distribute mail, assist with the copy machine, deliver phone messages, answer request for student forms, etc. Office assistants are selected on the basis of their office skills, academic ability and good attendance record.
+220511 - 220512 \Office Assistant A & B Grades 11-12 Prerequisite: Office Approval Type of Credit: EL, Pass/No Pass Students will serve as receptionist for the office, answer phones when the secretary needs assistance, sort and distribute mail, assist with the copy machine, deliver phone messages, answer request for student forms, etc. Office assistants are selected on the basis of their office skills, academic ability and good attendance record.
+Office Assistant can only be taken once per semester.

-220061-220062 Study Hall A & B Grades 10-12 Type of Credit: EL

-This is a staffed study hall to assist students with learning the skills necessary for high school success.
+220061-220062 \Study Hall A & B Grades 9-12 Type of Credit: EL This is a staffed study hall to assist students with learning the skills necessary for high school success.
+Study Hall can only be taken once per semester.